fullcalendar/fullcalendar-docs/_docs-v5/event-model/event-object.md

 ## Non-standard Fields

 In addition to the fields above, you may also include your own non-standard fields in each Event object.
 FullCalendar will not modify or delete these fields.
-For example, developers often include a `description` field for use in callbacks such as [eventRender](eventRender).
+For example, developers often include a `description` field for use in callbacks like [event render hooks](event-render-hooks).
 Any non-standard properites are moved into the `extendedProps` hash during [event parsing](event-parsing).

 ```js
 var calendar = new Calendar(calendarEl, {